zzzprojects/docs/entityframework.net/pages/getting-started/ef-pending-changes.md

 ## Answer

-Entity Framework has a `ChangeTracker` property in DbContext class which provides access to features of the context that deal with change tracking of entities..
+Entity Framework has a `ChangeTracker` property in DbContext class which provides access to features of the context that deal with change tracking of entities.

 ```csharp